- Garden / Landscaping / Patio — 253

 Marriage value is the difference between the value of a property with its current short lease and the value after the lease has been extended.
 Under the terms of the Leasehold Reform, Housing and Urban Development Act 1993 that uplift is divided equally between the landlord and lessee.

-If you intend to purchase a lease extension, do so while the property lease has at least 80 years remaining as for properties with leases in excess of 80 years any marriage value is disregarded when extending.
+If you intend to purchase a lease extension, do so while the property lease has at least 80 years remaining as for properties with leases over 80 years any marriage value is disregarded when extending.

 Qualifying for a Lease Extension